thibaud-c/GST.200UB/lab04/README.md

 1. add a column to the table crimes for the h3 index
 2. update the column with the h3 string at level 8 for each crime (assign a h3 string to the crimes)
 3. join aggregated crimes values to the grid
-    - filter the crimes by type (e.g. 'ROBBERY')
+    - filter the crimes by arrest
     - aggregate the crimes by h3 string
     - join the crimes to the h3 grid